 Progress has been mixed in controlling discharges of toxic pollutants (heavy metals, inorganic and organic chemicals), which are more numerous and can harm human health and the environment even when present in minute amounts - at the parts-per-billion level.

 Moreover, efforts to control pollution from diffuse sources, termed nonpoint source pollution (rainfall runoff, for example) have only recently begun, following the traditional focus on point source pollution (discharges from industrial and municipal wastewater treatment plants).
 Overall, data reported by EPA and states indicate that 40% of waters surveyed by states fail to meet water quality standards.
-Forty-seven states now have some form of fish-consumption advisory in effect (including 100% of Great Lakes waters and a large portion of the nation's coastal waters), due to water pollution problems, and one-third of shellfishing beds are closed or restricted, due to toxic pollutant contamination.
+Forty-four states now have some form of partial or statewide fish-consumption advisory in effect (including 100% of Great Lakes waters and a large portion of the nation's coastal waters), due to chemical contaminants in lakes, rivers, and coastal waters, and one-third of shellfishing beds are closed or restricted, due to toxic pollutant contamination.